bitPogo/kfixture/docs/src/usage.md

 !!!note
     String and Chars will be using Chars between ` ` (32) and `~` (126).
-    A String will be composed of 1 to 10 chars.
+    A String will be composed of 1 to 10 Chars.

 ### Atomic Arrays
 Following types are directly supported by the `fixture` extension: